Websites are not static entities. They are ever-evolving, growing with your business and your needs, as well as with time.

 Your website is your online ID, it is an extension of who you are as a business and therefore branding is key.
 Ensuring colours and shapes match those in your logo is one part of it but overall messaging and tone is also a big part of branding that needs careful consideration on your website.
 Images, graphics, features, all should be on-brand.
 Just remember never to sacrifice user experience for design elements.
 Always check that navigation remains clear – the functioning of your website is paramount.

 What do you want visitors to do on your website?

 Clear navigation and a positive user experience is essential.
 Working out exactly what you want visitors to do when they’re on your website will inform its design.
 If you don’t make it easy for visitors to find what they’re looking for – or what you want them to find – engagement will drop and your bounce rate will increase.
 Make it easy for candidates to find your jobs page or your candidate registration page.
-Send clients on a clear journey which ends at your contact page.
-Its a good idea to have a clear separation between candidates and clients on the homepage so that they are guided right from the start.
+Send clients on a clear journey that ends at your contact page.
+When you redesign your recruitment website it’s a good idea to have a clear separation between candidates and clients on the homepage so that they are guided right from the start.
 An intuitive site that is quick and easy to navigate is vital.

 What do you like or not like about competitor websites?

 As well as fleshing out what you love and hate about your own website, making comparisons with other websites can be really helpful to work out what you do and don’t want.
 There’s no reason you can’t take inspiration from competitor websites as long as you don’t plagiarise their design.
 This will also help the design team to understand your vision and the aesthetic you are going for.
 It can also help your designers to explain why certain elements would and wouldn’t work for your particular website and your users.